 The two most common types of bone grafts are:

-- allograft: this graft uses bone from a deceased donor or a cadaver that has been cleaned and stored in a tissue bank
+- An allograft uses bone from a deceased donor or a cadaver that has been cleaned and stored in a tissue bank.

-- autograft: graft made from a bone inside a patient’s body, such as the ribs or hips
+- An autograft comes from a bone inside your body, such as your ribs, hips, pelvis, or wrist.

-- fractures—a bone graft may be used in the case of multiple or complex fractures or those that do not heal well after an initial treatment
+- A bone graft may be used in the case of multiple or complex fractures or those that don’t heal well after initial treatment.

-- fusion—most often done in the spine, fusion helps two bones heal together across a diseased joint
+- Fusion helps two bones heal together across a diseased joint.
+Fusion is most often done on the spine.

-- regeneration—used for bone lost to disease, infection, or injury, this can involve using small amounts in bone cavities or large sections of bones
+- Regeneration is used for bone lost to disease, infection, or injury.
+This can involve using small amounts of bone in bone cavities or large sections of bones.

-- implanted devices—a graft can be used to help bone heal around surgically implanted devices, like joint replacements, plates, or screws
+- A graft can be used to help bone heal around surgically implanted devices, like joint replacements, plates, or screws